VivekBhat/Flag-Bot/BOT.md

 ==========================
 1 Preconditions:
 ------------------
-  User has the bot slack channel open and a default environment is defined in the configuration file.
+  User has the bot slack channel open.

 2 Main Flow:
 -------------
 The user can request the bot to create a new feature flag [S1].

 3 Subflows:
 ------------
-  [S1] User will send a request in the format: “create flag <flag-key>”, where the <flag-key> is the name of the new flag [E1] [S2] Bot will send a success message when flag is created 4 Alternate Flows:
+  [S1] User will send a request in the format: “create flag <flag-key>”, where the <flag-key> is the name of the new flag [E1].
+  [S2] Bot will send a success message when flag is created.

+4 Alternate Flows:
 -------------------
   [E1] The user input/ command had errors – misspelled keyword or missing parameters.